jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ![](./images/oci-vbs-27.png)

-Login as an expedient manager, the user will be able to access to the expedients for which he/she is the current owner,
+Login into the application as an expedient manager, the user will be able to access to the expedients for which he/she is the current owner,
 	... or create a new expedient, for which he/she will be the current custodian. being able to add more documents into the expedient, or transfer the whole expedient to a different user/department.